-Institutions of higher education are complex.
-Universities with physical campuses have always had to consider how best to support not only traditional curriculum, but also workflows in healthcare, finance, personal banking, retail and even services like security and law enforcement that we think of as local government.
+Institutions of higher education are more complex than people realize.
+Universities with physical campuses always had to consider how best to support not only traditional curriculum but also workflows in healthcare, finance, personal banking, retail and even services like security and law enforcement that we think of as local government.

 How do students want to learn?
 How can universities equip students with a more complete set of job skills that companies are demanding?
 How is a changing student demographic—that is tilting toward adult and online learning—best supported?

-Recently, VMware has engaged more closely with EDUCAUSE, a nonprofit association and one of the foremost communities of IT leaders and professionals committed to advancing higher education in the U.S. We share a common goal: EDUCAUSE’s website states it is “to advance higher education through the use of technology.”
+VMware engages closely with EDUCAUSE, a nonprofit association and one of the foremost communities of IT leaders and professionals committed to advancing higher education in the U.S. We share a common goal: EDUCAUSE’s website states it is “to advance higher education through the use of technology.”
 And after attending a number of EDUCAUSE conferences in the first three months of 2016, it’s clear change is on everyone’s mind.

 An Outside-In Approach: Students as Teachers, Faculty as Coaches

 Putting the focus back on students has the power to bring everyone together, so they move forward with a common vision.
-It has the opportunity to bridge the gap between the campus silos we see today.
+It’s the opportunity to bridge the gap between the campus silos we see today.

-At EDUCAUSE’s annual ELI conference, I was intrigued to hear discussion about the challenges and opportunities related to turning a significant part of learning and teaching over to students.
+At the EDUCAUSE ELI Annual Meeting, I heard discussions about the challenges and opportunities related to turning a significant part of learning and teaching over to students.
+Truly intriguing.
 Educators debated the position of faculty and how professors would assume a new role—as guide and coach, rather than leader—the majority of the time.
-Aptly named “flipping the classroom,” it gives significant control over to students and has proven to help them achieve more than expected and engage in deeper learning.
+Aptly named “flipping the classroom,” this gives significant control over to students and has proven to help them achieve more than expected and engage in deeper learning.

 More Agile & User-friendly IT

-At EDUCAUSE’s Nercomp event this week, Terri-Lynn Thayer, University Research Director at Gartner, advocated for a fluid, open and agile enterprise architecture to meet the challenges of shifting demographics, private sector competition and globalization.
+At the EDUCAUSE NERCOMP Annual Conference this week, Terri-Lynn Thayer, University Research Director at Gartner, advocated for a fluid, open and agile enterprise architecture to meet the challenges of shifting demographics, private sector competition and globalization.
 Attendees were incredibly engaged, and in the end, the biggest question on their minds was, “How do we move things forward?
 Where do we begin?”